 The scope of offboarding extends far beyond just one isolated employee.
 The way you offboard is a powerful signal to current and former employees that you are who you say you are, and that employees matter more than just their contribution to the bottom line.
 By treating employees well from beginning to end, other employees feel safe knowing they’ll receive the same respect.

 Offboarding must be an intentional process that begins with a core set of objectives.

 Disconnecting employees from sensitive corporate information, filling out necessary paperwork, and arranging a final paycheck are among a few logistical threads that need to be tied off.
 Keep in mind the importance of ending access.
-Eighty-nine percent of past employees in the US retain unnecessary access to Salesforce, QuickBooks, and other sensitive corporate apps.
+89% of past employees in the US retain unnecessary access to Salesforce, QuickBooks, and other sensitive corporate apps.

 Everyone in the organization or team must know about the change, especially those that will be expected to take on the work or clients that the employee is leaving behind.

 Consider developing a workflow that clearly shows how the leaving employee’s work will be distributed and reminds the team when this transition will take place.
 I’ve seen personally how poor a delegation of responsibilities can hurt the team members who are left with the departing employee’s tasks.

 How the relationship ends will influence the attitude of the individual employee being offboarded, and all other workers that come across this employee’s perspective, through online reviews or word-of-mouth conversations.

 Offboarding is an employer’s opportunity to understand what it’s like to work at their organization, and consider why an employee is leaving.
 If your company is able cultivate a safe environment for honest feedback, these insights can be analyzed and used for rapid innovation within your organization, whether it’s recognizing repeated issues with a particular manager, or identifying ways to improve culture.